kirbydesign/designsystem/.github/CONTRIBUTING.md

 > Confirmation from UXers that the implementation complies with what was decided during UX Refinement.

 If the implementation of the issue resulted in visual changes - then it has to be UX reviewed.
 This is to make sure that the introduced changes align with the design system.
 We strive to have every issue that introduces visual changes UX reviewed.
-If this is not done and the changes are merged to master, we might recieve issues about components not being properly aligned with the design system anymore from the users of Kirby.
+If this is not done and the changes are merged to stable, we might recieve issues about components not being properly aligned with the design system anymore from the users of Kirby.

 ## Before you get coding